 There is a toiletry shop and newspapers and magazines are delivered.

 There is a daily choice of menu, all produce is locally sourced, freshly prepared and cooked on the premises There is always a choice of hot and cold dishes and special diets are catered for.
 We can also provide dishes for individual taste.
 All meals are encouraged to be taken in the dining room however residents have the choice of eating in the privacy of their own room if they wish.
 Light refreshments such as tea coffee, soft drinks and biscuits are available throughout the day and night on request and there are beverage making facilities in the dining room.

 The layout of the environment lends itself to separate areas of space for different age groups, with the ability to be able to be on their own or provide support for each other.
-We can also accommodate friends and relatives for short stays if relevant.

 It is vital our residents keep active mentally and physically to make the most of every day.